You are here: Infothek - Blood pressure apps and digital tools - Apple Watch High Blood Pressure Detection

 Apple-Watch mit Warnung bei Bluthochdruck

-The latest Apple Watch can spot signs of chronically high blood pressure (hypertension) without directly measuring blood pressure.
-Instead of a cuff, it uses the optical heart rate sensor, which measures blood flow at the wrist using photoplethysmography (PPG).
-With each heartbeat the sensor detects how the blood vessels expand and contract with the pulse.
-High blood pressure affects these pulse wave measurements for example through stiffer vessels and altered wave shapes so characteristic patterns of hypertension can appear in the PPG data.
-A AI algorithm (machine learning) has been trained to recognize those kinds of patterns in the PPG signals.
+The latest Apple Watch can detect signs of chronically high blood pressure (hypertension) without measuring blood pressure directly.
+Instead of a cuff, it uses the optical heart-rate sensor, which records blood flow at the wrist using photoplethysmography (PPG).
+With each heartbeat the sensor registers how the blood vessels expand and contract with the pulse.
+High blood pressure affects these pulse-wave measurements – for example through stiffer vessels and altered waveforms – so typical patterns of hypertension can appear in the PPG data.
+A AI algorithm (machine learning) was trained to recognize exactly those patterns in the PPG signals.

-The analysis runs passively in the background over a longer period: the algorithm continuously evaluates the data over 30 days.
-Only if signs of high blood pressure appear consistently over weeks does the user get a notification.
-This longer observation period is meant to avoid false alarms from short-term fluctuations or measurement noise.
-Important: the watch does not measure specific systolic or diastolic values in mmHg.
-It also does not provide a medical diagnosis it simply notifies the user if the detected patterns suggest chronically elevated blood pressure.
-The alerts are intended to encourage users to have their blood pressure checked, since hypertension is often silent and can go unnoticed.
+The analysis runs passively in the background over a longer period: the algorithm continuously evaluates data over a 30-day period.
+You only get a notification if signs of high blood pressure appear consistently over weeks.
+This longer observation period is meant to reduce false alarms from short-term fluctuations or measurement noise artifacts.
+Important: the watch does not measure a specific systolic or diastolic value in mmHg.
+It also does not make a diagnosis – instead it just notifies the user when the detected patterns suggest chronic high blood pressure.
+The alerts are intended to encourage users to have their blood pressure checked, since hypertension often runs silent and goes unnoticed.

-The fact that this PPG-based approach can work is also supported by independent research.
-Studies show that AI algorithms can detect elevated blood pressure from PPG curves with useful accuracy.
-For example, a deep-learning model using short PPG recordings (1015 seconds) on the UK Biobank dataset achieved a ROC-AUC of ~0.82 for detecting hypertension (and ~0.87 for markedly elevated hypertension).
-In another study with long-term wrist PPG recordings, a ResNet-based model also achieved a very high specificity (>95%) when distinguishing normal blood pressure from hypertension.
+Independent research also supports that this PPG-based approach can work.
+Studies show that AI algorithms can detect elevated blood pressure from PPG traces with useful accuracy.
+For example, a deep-learning model using a short PPG recording (10–15 seconds) on the UK Biobank dataset achieved a ROC-AUC of ~0.82 for detecting hypertension (and ~0.87 for more severe hypertension).
+In another study with long-term wrist PPG recordings a ResNet-based model also reached a very high specificity (>95%) when distinguishing normal blood pressure from hypertension.

 Scientific validation and clinical studies

-Apple validated the high blood pressure alert extensively before release.
-The algorithm was first trained on very large datasets: according to Apple, PPG and health data from several studies totalling over 100,000 participants were used in development.
+Apple extensively validated the high blood pressure alert before release.
+First, the algorithm was trained on very large datasets: according to Apple, PPG and health data from multiple studies totaling over 100,000 participants went into development.
 The finished algorithm was then tested in a prospective clinical study with more than 2,000 participants.
-In that study, adult participants (without known hypertension) wore an Apple Watch for about 12 hours per day over roughly a month and simultaneously measured their blood pressure twice daily with a standard cuff.
-This allowed a direct comparison to see whether the watch warned the same people who showed persistently high values on the standard blood pressure device.
-The result: Apple Watch notifications proved to be comparably reliable to the conventional cuff at detecting hypertension patterns.
-In other words: the watch was able to detect the same signs of chronic high blood pressure in participants who were also identified by daily cuff measurements.
+In that study adult participants (without known hypertension) wore an Apple Watch for about a month for ~12 hours a day and simultaneously measured their blood pressure twice daily with a standard cuff.
+This allowed a direct comparison of whether the watch warned the people who also showed persistently elevated values on the standard blood pressure device.
+The result: Apple Watch notifications proved similarly reliable to the conventional cuff at detecting hypertension patterns.
+In other words: the watch could detect the same signs of chronic high blood pressure in participants who were identified by daily cuff measurements.

-Proving this level of accuracy was key for regulatory approval in September 2025 Apple received FDA clearance for the Hypertension Notifications.
-Apple and independent experts stress, however, that the watch does not replace a doctors visit or validated medical devices.
-The new feature is meant primarily as an early-warning and screening tool.
-If the watch issues a high blood pressure alert, Apple explicitly recommends users recheck their blood pressure carefully with a validated cuff within the next week (for example, at home in the morning and evening) and discuss those readings with a doctor.
-This approach aligns with current American Heart Association guidelines, which require repeated measurements over several days to diagnose hypertension.
-To record and evaluate these measurements properly we recommend the BloodPressureDB app.
+This evidence of accuracy was key to regulatory approval – in September 2025 Apple received FDA clearance in the US for the Hypertension Notifications.
+Apple and independent experts emphasize, however, that the watch does not replace seeing a doctor or using validated measurement devices.
+The new feature is meant primarily as a screening and early-warning tool.
+So if the watch issues a high blood pressure alert, Apple explicitly recommends that users re-measure their blood pressure carefully with a validated device within the next week (for example at home in the morning and evening) and discuss those readings with a doctor.
+This approach matches current American Heart Association guidelines, which call for repeated measurements over several days to diagnose hypertension.
+To record and analyze these measurements properly we recommend the BloodPressureDB app.

-Cardiologists welcome the new Apple Watch feature as an opportunity to identify hidden high blood pressure earlier, but they also note that it does not replace continuous blood pressure monitoring and wont catch every blood pressure rise.
-Overall, the thorough validation from big-data training to a controlled 2,000-patient study shows that this technology is scientifically grounded.
-It could help uncover many previously undiagnosed cases of hypertension at scale (Apple estimates over 1 million in the first year) and thus help prevent cardiovascular disease.
+Cardiologists welcome the new Apple Watch feature as an opportunity to identify hidden high blood pressure earlier, but they also point out that it does not replace real-time blood pressure monitoring and will not catch every rise in blood pressure.
+Overall, the thorough validation – from big-data training to the controlled 2,000-patient study – shows that this technology is scientifically sound.
+It could help uncover many previously undetected cases of hypertension at scale (Apple estimates over 1 million in the first year) and thus help prevent cardiovascular disease.

 Criticism

 Apple has now published the validation study.
-We reviewed it and came away somewhat disappointed: the share of cases in which high blood pressure is correctly detected is smaller than expected.
+We reviewed it and came away somewhat disappointed: the proportion of cases in which high blood pressure is correctly detected is smaller than expected.

-Stage 1 hypertension is detected in less than 30% of cases, while Stage 2 hypertension is detected in about half of the cases.
+Stage 1 hypertension is detected in less than 30% of cases, while stage 2 hypertension is detected in about half of cases.

-The unequal distribution is also notable: detection is worse in people under 60 and in those with a BMI under 30.
-That the feature reports high blood pressure more often in older people with higher BMI is not surprising no elaborate algorithm is needed for that.
+There is also a noticeable uneven distribution: detection is worse in people under 60 and in those with a BMI under 30.
+That the feature reports high blood pressure more often in older people with higher BMI is not surprising – you don't need a sophisticated algorithm for that.

-You have to look at it this way: the feature is an additional capability of the Apple Watch, and because the watch is so widely used it will certainly identify many previously undiagnosed cases of hypertension.
-Thats an impressive achievement by Apple.
-But: no one should buy an Apple Watch for that reason alone.
+You have to see it this way: the feature is an additional capability of the Apple Watch, and because it's so widely used it will surely identify many previously undiagnosed hypertension cases.
+That's an impressive achievement by Apple.
+But: no one should buy an Apple Watch just for this.
 The feature is not a reliable safeguard.

 Sources

-This article comes from BloodPressureDB – the leading app since 2011 that helps hundreds of thousands monitor their blood pressure every day.
-Our content is based on carefully researched, evidence-based data and is continuously updated (as of 09/2025).
+This article comes from BloodPressureDB – the leading app since 2011 that helps hundreds of thousands of people monitor their blood pressure every day.
+Our content is based on carefully researched, evidence-based information and is continuously updated (as of 02/2026).

 Search for more information on